HOW TO TRAIN IN......￼Physiotherapy for Animals

 What difference does being a Chartered Physiotherapist make to a customer?

-As there are several types of animal therapists available, it can sometimes appear confusing to potential customers who're deciding on the most appropriate treatment for their animal.
-Being a Chartered Physiotherapist means that you're not only suitably qualified to carry out physiotherapy, but will have to maintain up to date knowledge through Continuing Professional Development*.
-By proving that you've undertaken a rigorous training and achieved nationally recognised qualifications, potential customers know that they're going to receive a good standard of expertise.
+As there's several types of animal therapists available, it can sometimes appear confusing to potential customers who're deciding on the most appropriate treatment for their animal.
+Being a Chartered Physiotherapist means that you're not only suitably qualified to carry out physiotherapy.
+But will have to maintain up to date knowledge through Continuing Professional Development*.
+By proving that you've undertaken a rigorous training and achieved nationally recognised qualifications.
+Potential customers know that they're going to receive a good standard of expertise.
 Plus a Chartered Physiotherapist who's a member of the ACPAT will be professionally regulated not only by them, but also the Chartered Society of Physiotherapy - this may provide reassurance to your potential customers.

 Additionally being a registered Member of the Chartered Society of Physiotherapy (MCSP) (or Fellow of the Chartered Society of Physiotherapy (FCSP)), will mean that customers know that you will be governed by a professional code of conduct, and are covered by professional liability insurance*.